MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-data-sensitivity.md

 ---
-title: Detect threats to sensitive data
+title: Sensitive data threat detection in Defender for Storage
-description: Learn how to protect your sensitive data from exposure using security alerts and enhance data security. ms.date: 05/16/2024
+description: Understand how Microsoft Defender for Storage detects and protects sensitive data from exposure, enhancing your organization's data security. ms.date: 05/16/2024
 author: dcurwin
 ms.author: dacurwin
-ms.topic: how-to
+ms.topic: overview
-#customer intent: As a security professional, I want to learn how to protect sensitive data from exposure using security alerts, so that I can enhance data security.
+#customer intent: As a security professional, I want to understand how Microsoft Defender for Storage detects and protects sensitive data from exposure so that I can enhance my organization's data security.

 ---

-# Detect threats to sensitive data
+# Sensitive data threat detection in Microsoft Defender for Storage

 Sensitive data threat detection helps you prioritize and examine security alerts efficiently.
 It considers the sensitivity of the data at risk, leading to better detection and prevention of data breaches.
 This capability helps security teams reduce the likelihood of data breaches by quickly identifying and addressing the most significant risks.
 It also enhances sensitive data protection by detecting exposure events and suspicious activities on resources containing sensitive data.